neuroinformatics-unit/HowTo/docs/source/data_analysis/ffmpeg.md

 ```bash
  ffmpeg -i input.mp4 -vf "select='eq(n\,10)+eq(n\,50)+eq(n\,100)'" -vsync vfr frame_%03d.png
 ```
+The select filter **decodes every frame from the beginning of the stream** and simply decides which decoded frames to pass through to the output.
+It doesn't skip or seek at all — it's a filter that accepts or rejects already-decoded frames based on your expression (e.g., select='eq(pict_type,I)' to pass only keyframes).
+Because it decodes everything, it is:
+* Frame-accurate — you get exactly the frames matching your condition
+* Slow — no shortcuts are taken; the full stream is decoded We can combine it with -ss (before -i for input seeking behaviour, after -i for output seeking behaviour), for faster speed.

+Note about default filenaming in the single pass snippet above: the order of the frames in the select parameter does not matter, because it acts as a logical OR gate for the frame index.
+As a result, frames are extracted in decode order, that is, in ascending order.
+In the example above, frame idx = 10 will be saved as frame_001.png, idx=50 --> frame_002.png and idx=100 --> frame_003.png.
+You may want to add a loop later to rename the files, or alternatively, use a loop and extract each frame in a separate command for clarity.
+But note that in the per-frame loop: "Total work ≈ sum over frames of (decode from preceding keyframe to that frame), plus N times the ffmpeg startup + file-open overhead.", the overhead is usually larger.

+From Claude:
+> n is ffmpeg's built-in variable for the zero-based index of the current video frame being decoded.
+The select filter evaluates the expression for every frame, and only passes through frames where the result is non-zero (truthy).
+So eq(n,100) returns 1 when ffmpeg is processing frame 100, and 0 otherwise.
+The + acts as a logical OR.
+> -vsync vfr \  # prevent ffmpeg from producing a video with same fps as input.
+Without vfr, ffmpeg would duplicate the selected frames to fill the gaps and produce an output with the same fps as the input — so instead of 3 frames you'd get a full-length video with those frames repeated.
+> -q:v 2 — output quality for the PNG encoder.
+Lower is better; 2 gives near-lossless quality.
+For PNG (lossless by definition) this controls the zlib compression level, so it has no effect on pixel accuracy, only on file size vs. encode speed.
+> Without -q:v, ffmpeg defaults to -q:v 3 for PNG, which is one compression level lower effort — the difference in speed is negligible.
+PNG compression levels (1–9) trade encode time for file size, but the effect is small compared to the time spent decoding the video frames.
+You can safely drop it.

 Tip — for many frames, it's cleaner to use a script:
 ```bash